NLESC-JCER/run-cpp-on-web/js-kitchen-sink/README.md

 # Run C++ on the web with web assembly, web workers, React and Vega

-In previous blogs in the series we learned about
+In previous blogs in the series we learned

 * [how to compile C++ to WebAssembly](TODO)
 * [how to perform computations without blocking the user interface](TODO)
 * [how to make a nice interactive form](TODO)
 * [how to visualize data from the algorithm](TODO)

-Those pieces by them selves are useful, but how can all those lessons by combined into a single web application.
-This blog will tell you how to do build the web application including everyhing but the kitchen sink.
+Those topics by them selves are useful, but how can all those topics be put together into a single web application.
+This blog will tell you how to do build the web application including everything but the kitchen sink.

 ![Pack everything but the kitchen sink](1024px-Pack_Gong_(3144438149).jpg)